Edit Blog Post

 afternoon of day 3 of the trek -reaching Veal Thom

-the others a few years back.
+could not find them on their survey of the park in 2007, though they wrote that there was evidence of their existence here.
+Soukhon, on the other hand, who has been here 15 times before, said he and other trekkers watched a troupe of 30 act aggressively toward him and the others a few years back.
 Shortly after, 2 Great hornbills flew overhead, whose flapping wings sounding like they belonged to a pair of pyterodactyls.
 The next morning, Soukhon said that he heard hornbills coming, and sure enough, a pair of them rounded the bend of the O Pong River.
 Even more to my delight, a pair of gibbons broke out in song at nearly the same time, and we spotted them up at the top of the canopy above the river.
-I was even fortunate enough to get a photo of the female using my zoom at full capacity.
+I was even fortunate enough to get a photo of the female using my zoom at full

 Unless another outside organization comes in and supports this park, the future of the amazing wildlife it contains is in jeopardy.
 The park might be large enough to withstand a certain amount of selective tree cutting and fish and pangolin (rampant) poaching, but if plans for a Chinese-financed road through the park go ahead, then large-scale destruction will follow as once-inaccessible areas are opened up to opportunistic hunters and loggers.
 Also, an Australian mining company is doing a survey over 60% of the park.